GIXLabs/GIXLabs.github.io/README.md

 To run the site locally, you'll need to install the prerequisites for Jekyll.
 They have a great guide on their [website]().
-Once you have Ruby, RubyGems, GCC and make installed, run `gem install jekyll bundler`.
+Once you have Ruby, RubyGems, GCC and Make installed, run `gem install jekyll bundler`.

 ### Running locally